 The Beehive Wool Shop, Victoria, B.C.

 Please view our "Events and Classes" page to see where you can meet Catherine and view Small Bird Workshop yarns and fibre in person!

 At the moment, we don't offer in-person shopping.
 The workshop is that - a workshop behind our home in a residential neighbourhood where dyeing and fibre preparation happens, and while we hope to host in-person workshops down the road, our online shop, fibre festivals, or LYS stockists are the place to purchase Small Bird Workshop yarns and fibres.
 Local pick-up can be arranged, but we just don't have the space to accommodate in-person shopping.

 BOOKING CATHERINE FOR A WORKSHOP OR PRESENTATION

 As a life-long educator, Catherine is passionate about sharing her love and knowledge of wool with like-minded fibre friends.
-To date, she has done presentations for the Tzouhalem Weavers and Spinners Guild, the Victoria Handweavers and Spinners Guild, the Langley Spiners and Weavers Guild, the Canadian Wool working group, and has an upcoming presentation in January, 2023 for the Campaign for Wool Canada.
+To date, she has done presentations for the Tzouhalem Weavers and Spinners Guild, the Victoria Handweavers and Spinners Guild, the Langley Spiners and Weavers Guild, the Canadian Wool working group, the Campaign for Wool - Canada, and otheres.
 She has also taught technical classes for the Tzouhalem Weavers and Spinners Guild, the Cowichan Hand-to-Hand, and the West Coast Nest Fibre Arts Retreat.

 Should you wish to book Catherine for a presentation for your guild and group, please do get in touch via email to discuss schedules and presentation material.
 A complete list of the technical classes that Catherine teaches will be available soon on the "Events and Classes" page.